SambaNamuduri/SambaNamuduri/README.md

 # Samba Namuduri

-- Hello! 👋🏼 My name is Samba Namuduri.
-Working as a Software Engineer. 💻
+- Hello! 👋🏼 My name is Samba Namuduri.💻

-- echo “Passionate full-stack developer building robust, scalable applications with Java & Spring.
-I design efficient microservices architectures and leverage Apache Kafka for asynchronous communication.
-Skilled in crafting user-friendly interfaces with JavaScript and streamlining deployments using DevOps tools (Jenkins, Docker, Kubernetes).
-Bash scripting automates tasks for further efficiency.
-Eager to join a collaborative, innovative team and continuously learn.”
+- echo “Systems and backend development.”

 <h4>Connect with me</h4>
 <a href="https://www.linkedin.com/in/sambanamuduri" rel="nofollow"> LinkedIn </a>